Omeprazole for Acid Reflux

 When should I take omeprazole?

-How long do I use omeprazole for?
+How long can I take omeprazole for?

-How many omeprazole can I take?
+How many omeprazole can I take a day?

 Where can I buy omeprazole?